Effective Teradata Performance Optimization: A Guide to Measuring Improvements

 I admit that this ultimately matters.

-In my experience, run times are insufficient.
-It’s important to note that multiple projects may run on the same Teradata System, causing run times to vary.
-Furthermore, extensive workload management options are available on a Teradata System, which could result in intentionally blocking your workload.
-Consider the potential catastrophe if a report you’ve improved gets blocked while presenting it to a client.
-This could be highly embarrassing.
+In my experience, run times alone are insufficient.
+It’s important to note that multiple projects may run on the same Teradata system, causing run times to vary.
+Furthermore, extensive workload management options are available on a Teradata system, which could result in intentionally blocking your workload.
+Consider the potential embarrassment if a report you’ve improved gets blocked while presenting it to a client.

-I prefer to evaluate performance improvements using absolute measures, even when selling to a challenging client.
+I prefer to evaluate performance improvements using absolute measures, even when working with a challenging client.

 I prefer monitoring CPU usage and disk access.
 Perhaps concentrating on bottleneck-related metrics, such as utility slots, would be more practical.
 The optimal approach depends on the specific circumstances.

-To prioritize improvement efforts effectively, utilize absolute measures as evidence, even though run times are crucial.
-Remember that Teradata experts may desire your failure, and without concrete evidence, you are vulnerable.
+To prioritize improvement efforts effectively, use absolute measures as evidence, even though run times are also important.
+Remember that without concrete evidence, you are vulnerable to criticism.
 Therefore, prioritize absolute measures over run times.

 Prior to commencing any activities, it is important to grasp the overall concept or main idea.